Phagolysosome: Phagolysosome Resolution

+Despite recent advances, many aspects of phagolysosome resolution remain to be elucidated, including the specificity of lipases in membrane breakdown, potential cytosolic repair mechanisms for the phagolysosomal membrane, and the precise regulation of ARL-8 in promoting tubulation versus whole organelle movement.

+Pathogens

 Coxiella burnetii, the causative agent of Q fever, thrives and replicates in the acidic phagolysosomes of its host cell.
 The acidity of the phagolysosome is essential for C.burnetii to transport glucose, glutamate, and proline, as well as for its synthesis of nucleic acids and proteins.